 The Georgia Southern University logo consists of a circular image of a white eagle head with Georgia Southern Blue above the head and gold below.
 The words “Georgia Southern University” are set to the right of the eagle head in the Neutraface 2 font.

 There are horizontal and stacked variations of the logo that can be used as needed to fit design and space considerations.
 The logo and variations are available in full-color and one-color (PMS 282, black and white) versions as well as a reversed full-color version for use when it appears on a non-white background.
-Refer to our Identity Standards Quick Guide (PDF), for more information.
+Refer to our Visual Standards Quick Guide (PDF), for more information.
+See examples below.

-To request use of an official Georgia Southern University logo, please contact the Office of Marketing & Communications at (912) 478-6397 or via e-mail at: email@example.com.
+To request use of an official Georgia Southern University logo, please contact the Office of Marketing and Communications at 912-478-6397 or via e-mail at: firstname.lastname@example.org.

-Logos are created only by the University’s Office of Marketing & Communications.
+Logos/Campaign Graphics are created only by the University’s Office of Marketing and Communications.
 Attempts to create new University logos, or to recreate existing logos, are not permitted.

 Except for proportionate scaling, the logo may not be obstructed or manipulated in any way.
 This includes removing logo backgrounds, changing the logo’s colors or using portions of the logo either on their own or when coupled with other marks/design elements.